-The General Fund revenues were higher than the final budget by \$15,976, primarily due to the Ambulance Inflation Factor increase provided for contract service payments being a higher percentage than anticipated in the budget and unbudgeted other operating income being received.
-Expenditures were lower than the final budget by \$54,976, primarily due a number of positive variances from the budget including in Lake Valley Fire Protection District payroll of \$12,504, attorney fees of \$15,573, employee training of \$10,130, workers' compensation of \$26,363 and not using the contingency budget, offset by negative variances in medical supplies, equipment maintenance and contract labor.
-The JPA's budgeting for the new expenditures will become more precise as management has history to draw upon when budgeting.
+The General Fund revenues were higher than the final budget by \$23,298, primarily due to the Ambulance Inflation Factor increase provided for contract service payments being a higher percentage than anticipated in the budget.
+Expenditures were lower than the final budget by \$77,107, primarily due a number of positive variances from the budget, including salaries and benefits of \$57,498, medical supplies of \$10,928 and a large number of smaller positive variances, offset by negative variances in the Lake Valley Fire Protection District payroll of \$10,075 and attorney fees of \$15,882.
+The JPA's budgeting for the new expenditures will become more precise as management has more history to draw upon when budgeting.